theburrowhub/git-gone/README.md

 # git-gone

-A Git plugin for cleaning up merged git branches interactively using fuzzy finder.
+A Git plugin for cleaning up git repositories interactively.
+Removes merged branches, stale tags, and other cleanup tasks.

 Works as a native Git extension: `git gone`

 ## Features